 There’s a great deal of chat about local services – #ShopLocal and #KeepItLocal are two hashtags that often trend on social channels when people are trying to encourage folk to spend more time and money in their communities.
-Only this month (August 2019), The Herald shared a story on how the Federation of Small Business is calling for investment at a local level to help revitalise towns across Scotland.
+Earlier in the summer, (August 2019), The Herald shared a story on how the Federation of Small Business is calling for investment at a local level to help revitalise towns across Scotland.
 Two thirds of Scotland’s population live in 479 towns.
 We are helping to share local news, offers and events – seven days a week – and on our travels, we come across many organisations and community partners working hard to support the town.
-Cupar Library is no exception – and we discovered that they have a ‘Local Studies Department’ so we went along to find out more.
+Cupar Library is no exception – and we discovered that they have a ‘Local Studies Department‘ so we went along to find out more.
 We spoke with Local Studies Supervisor, Andrea McMillan …

 The Duncan Institute, now Cupar library, has stood for 149 years but, as Andrea explains, the records and resources go back much further: “The reference room holds the main family and local history collection for North East Fife, and that includes photographs, books, newspapers, census records, old parish registers, maps, sasines and valuation rolls.”

 The photographic archive is currently being digitized, and contains images from Cupar, St Andrews and surrounding villages.
 Andrea adds: “We also hold collections from Aase Goldsmith, Tom Pearson (Newburgh) and George Normand, including his magic lantern and glass slides.”

 If you are looking for Fife ancestors, they have census records from 1841 – 1901, albeit 1841 records for several local parishes are missing.
 Andrea explains that they were lost in transit to Edinburgh when the ship that was taking them to their new abode sank in the Forth!